-- (1) Any grain dealer, person, firm, corporation, or association in this state licensed under the United States Warehouse Act shall be exempt from the Grain Warehouse Act, except that each licensee under the United States Warehouse Act shall (a) annually notify the commission in writing of such license and shall notify the commission at once in writing if the license is terminated, canceled, or suspended and (b) post notification of such licensee's bond under the United States Warehouse Act in a conspicuous place of business listing the total amount of bond on the stored grain. - (2) No warehouse licensee, licensee under the United States Warehouse Act, or grain dealer licensed pursuant to section 75-903 shall use end-intake air probes which use a vacuum to collect a sample from a load of grain to determine foreign material content.
+(1) Any grain dealer, person, firm, corporation, or association in this state licensed under the United States Warehouse Act shall be exempt from the Grain Warehouse Act, except that each licensee under the United States Warehouse Act shall (a) annually notify the commission in writing of such license and shall notify the commission at once in writing if the license is terminated, canceled, or suspended and (b) post notification of such licensee's bond under the United States Warehouse Act in a conspicuous place of business listing the total amount of bond on the stored grain.

+(2) No warehouse licensee, licensee under the United States Warehouse Act, or grain dealer licensed pursuant to section 75-903 shall use end-intake air probes which use a vacuum to collect a sample from a load of grain to determine foreign material content.
 The commission shall adopt and promulgate rules and regulations regarding approval of grain probes.
 Any person who violates this subsection shall be guilty of a Class I misdemeanor.

 88-549.
-Warehouse; notice to person storing grain; restriction on storage rates and charges; violation; penalty.
+Warehouse; notice to person storing grain; violation; penalty.

-- (1) At least once each calendar year and not later than one year from the date of receipt of the previous written notice, each warehouse licensee shall send written notice to each person who stores grain in such warehouse at such person's last-known address specifying the type and amount of grain in storage, the location at which the grain is being stored, and the current rate of storage. - (2) A warehouse licensee shall not charge any storage rates and charges other than or in addition to the schedule of storage rates and charges duly filed and posted pursuant to section 88-541. - (3) Any warehouse licensee who violates subsection (1) or (2) of this section shall be guilty of a Class V misdemeanor.
+At least once each calendar year and not later than one year from the date of receipt of the previous written notice, each warehouse licensee shall send written notice to each person who stores grain in such warehouse at such person's last-known address specifying the type and amount of grain in storage, the location at which the grain is being stored, and the current rate of storage.
+Any warehouse licensee who violates this section shall be guilty of a Class V misdemeanor.